-PEs is $VP \times EP$.
+The architecture consists of VP kernel units, and each unit has EP Processing Elements (PEs), so the number of effective PEs is $VP \times EP$ .
 The VP and EP values are determined via the design space exploration described in detail in Section IV.
 In this design, each PE is one fully-pipelined multiplier.
-Fig. 8(c) shows the details of a computational kernel unit in our design.
-The architecture of kernel units, as shown in Fig. 8(a), which employs many parallel multipliers followed by an balanced adder-tree is commonplace in FPGA-based designs of RNNs [4], [6].
+Fig. 8c shows the details of a computational kernel unit in our design.
+The architecture of kernel units, as shown in Fig. 8a, which employs many parallel multipliers followed by an balanced adder-tree is commonplace in FPGA-based designs of RNNs [4], [6].
 This architecture is for row-wise MVMs.
-The column-wise MVM is based on the architecture of many parallel multipliers followed by many parallel accumulators, as shown in Fig. 8(b), since the elements in the partial result vector are not related.
-To support EP, we propose a hybrid HW architecture that combines these two architectures.
-A small balanced adder tree is placed between the multipliers and the accumulators, as shown in Fig. 8(c).
-This small adder tree, which provides the summation of the products of EP multiplications, can help balance EP and VP for a proper shape of a tile.
-For example, when the VP is limited by $4 \times Lh$ as shown in Fig. 6, the design can increase the EP to enable more PEs to increase the throughput since the number of effective PEs is $VP \times EP$.
+The column-wise MVM is based on the architecture of many parallel multipliers followed by many parallel accumulators, as shown in Fig. 8b, since the elements in the partial result vector are not related.
+To support element-based parallelism, we propose a hybrid hardware architecture that combines these two architectures.
+A small balanced adder tree is placed between the multipliers and the accumulators, as shown in Fig. 8c.
+This small adder tree, which provides the summation of the products of EP multiplications, can help to balance the EP and VP for a proper shape of a tile.
+For example, when the VP is limited by $4\times Lh$ as shown in Fig. 6, the design can increase the EP to enable more PEs to increase the throughput since the number of effective PEs is $VP\times EP$ .